-Beyond LTD: Using Disability Insurance as Your “Trojan Horse” to Open Doors and Win Healthcare Professional Clients
+Beyond LTD: Using Disability Insurance as Your “Trojan Horse” to Open Doors and Win Doctor Clients

 This regularly updated blog post features scripts and processes you can use to leverage MGIS disability insurance products to win new business.
 Our most successful brokers use MGIS as a type of “trojan horse.”
 By approaching groups that employ doctors with a specialized disability product tailored for them, brokers gain trust and are able to offer other benefits to these groups as well.